 From here give your chart a name, select a style (there are tons to choose from) and continue to the next screen where you’ll select the data table you want to use to create your chart.

 After selecting the table to use as a data source assign your table columns to the parts of the chart.
 Depending on the chart you choose there may be a minimum number of values required.
 In our example we chose a bar chart, which required at least two columns for the chart (to be the bars).
+You can also use the number range slider for filtering float and integers columns.
 Once you’ve sorted your columns move on to the next step.

 Now for the fun part.
 Use the options to style and add features to your chart.
 There are tons of options for responsive width, height, backgrounds, borders, fonts, labels, colors, show/hide title, tooltips on hover and more.